My name is Flora Goldenberg. I am a fully licensed tour guide in Paris, I work with Louvre Museum as a tour animator for more than a decade.

 Only on Wednesdays and Fridays – 2 hours in the evening : maximum 6 people in the group

-During this special Louvre guided tour by night, you’ll have the privilege to spend more time with the masterpieces in an empty museum.
+During this special Louvre guided tour by night, you’ll have the privilege to see the Louvre on a new light and enjoy more time, away from the crowds, in front of the masterpieces.

-While the other visitors and groups are leaving, you will be alone in huge fascinating rooms, more focused and free to explore more pieces.
+While other visitors and groups are leaving the Louvre emptier, you will be alone in these huge rooms, full of Art.
+We will be more focused and maybe have more time to explore more pieces.

-I truely believe that it is one of the best ways to experience the visit of the Louvre, on a new light, with your private guide.
+Still in 2023, it is one one of the best ways to experience the Louvre with your private Jewish & Native guide.

-I myself, go spotting a new room in Louvre, on early evening, before diner.
-I use this time to review for a new tour or exibition.
+I myself, I go to the Louvre by Nigh to attend a conference in the auditorium.
+When I go spotting a new room in Louvre, I go during early evening, before diner.
+I use this time to review for a fully custom tour or a new temporary exhibition.

 Book directly by Email : Flora.firstname.lastname@example.org